zdfowler/cybr4580-8950/pitch.md

 Artifacts of this project may include test scripts, configuration files, specific tool recommendations, and integration steps for CI/CD pipelines.

+If possible, applying the ASVS verification to an existing application will be part of this project.

 # Diagram